AbolfazlGhaderi/notif-sender-nestjs/README.md

 ⚠️ Important: Before sending a notification, the user must have already started a conversation with the bot; otherwise, the bot won't be able to send messages

+⚠️ To send a message in a group or channel, the bot must be an admin!

 🗃️ **sendNotifToTelegram_addToQueue :** This method works similarly to `sendNotifToTelegram`, but instead of sending the notification immediately, it adds it to a queue and sends it in order